TaTooKa/froth/docs/source/pages/basicrules.rst

 Since there is a set range of outcomes for any roll (6-; 7~9; 10+), in order to increase or decrease the difficulty of an action, the GM can impose a modifier of ±X to a roll.

-- If the character has some sort of **advantage** from an external circumstance, they gain +1 to the roll.
+- If the character has some sort of **advantage** from an external circumstance, or the action would be particularily **easy** for an average person, they gain +1 to the roll.
-- If the character has some sort of **disadvantage** from an external circumstance, they recieve -1 to the roll.
+- If the character has some sort of **disadvantage** from an external circumstance, or the action would be particularily **hard** for an average person, they recieve -1 to the roll.

 These modifiers could increase to ±2 if the GM deems so (specially if there are more than one circumstance affecting the action), but should keep in mind that a ±2 would have a huge impact in a 2d6 roll.